Birth Certificate Translation. GDRFA & KHDA Accepted

 UAE-Issued Birth Certificates

 Children born in UAE receive Arabic birth certificates from UAE health authorities.
 These certificates are already in Arabic and do not require Arabic translation.
-However, English translation may be needed for embassy passport applications for your child, international school enrollment in English-medium curricula, visa applications for travel to other countries, or when relocating abroad and registering the birth with foreign authorities.
+However, English translation may be needed for embassy passport applications, international school enrollment, visa applications to English-speaking countries, and citizenship applications abroad.

 UAE birth certificates have specific formatting including Ministry of Health identifiers, hospital registration details, and parents’ residency information.
 We translate these accurately into English while preserving all official details.